SvenjaKenneweg/FuzzyLLI/README.md

 # FuzzyLLI – A fuzzy probabilistic model of vague temporal adverbials

-FuzzyLLI blends ML and cognitive modeling to predict temporal adverbials (e.g., *just*, *recently*, *long time ago*) and event recency.
-It trains event-specific embeddings, random forests, power/exponential functions, and baseline classifiers/regressors, and it uses GPT to derive event properties (Richness, Frequency, Importance).
+This repository accompanies the paper **“A Fuzzy Probabilistic Model of Human Interpretation of Vague Temporal Adverbials”**, which investigates how people interpret expressions such as *just*, *recently*, *some time ago*, and *a long time ago* in relation to different types of events.

+The paper introduces **FuzzyLLI**, a compositional fuzzy–probabilistic framework that combines fuzzy semantics for vague temporal adverbials with probabilistic models of event-dependent temporal uncertainty grounded in cognitive memory theory.
+By integrating intrinsic event properties such as richness, frequency, and importance, the model captures how perceived temporal distance depends not only on elapsed time but also on how events are experienced and remembered.

+Check out the paper [here (Paper currently under review)](PATH_OR_URL_TO_PAPER) if you are interested in the details.

+This repository provides code, data, and evaluation resources to reproduce the experiments, analyze the model’s behavior, and extend the approach to new events or temporal expressions.

 ## Repository layout
 - `main.py` — CLI entrypoint (full pipeline + subcommands).
-- `src/train.py` — training routines.
+- `src/train.py` — GPT property extraction + training (core FuzzyLLI and the 3 configurations).
-- `src/predictions.py` — inference + GPT property extraction.
+- `src/predictions.py` — Inference.
-- `src/evaluation.py`, `src/evaluation_survey.py` — metrics and evaluation drivers.
+- `src/evaluation_test_dataset.py`, `src/evaluation_training_dataset.py` — Evaluation of training (leave-one-out) and test dataset.
-- `src/plot.py` — visualisations.
+- `src/plot.py` — Visualisations.
 - `src/config.py` — paths, model settings, and function choices.

 ## Setup